git-kale/phylanx_wheel/README.md

        |_________________________________|

     ```
 7. Inside the unpacked wheel create a folder /phylanx-libs that will contain all the binary dependencies of the project.
 Copy all the dependencies within the package.
+(See Packaging for more info)
 ```
 .
 |-- phylanx